leandromineti/ml-knowledge-graph/README.md

 Machine learning emerges from the intersection of many fields of study.
 Important concepts in these areas are related in many ways.
 The aim with this graph is to highlight the connections between those concepts and, hopefully, help us navigate this complex idea space.
-Currently, [the graph has 269 nodes and 358 edges](https://leandromineti.github.io/ml-knowledge-graph/).
+Currently, [the graph has 254 nodes and 335 edges](https://leandromineti.github.io/ml-knowledge-graph/).

-The concepts were classified in 7 categories:
+The concepts were classified in 5 categories:

 - Mathematics
 - Statistics
-- Information Theory
 - Machine Learning
 - Optimization
-- Computer Science
 - Artificial Intelligence

 A category called "Other" was added to list important related research areas.